 Cash Book: The Effective Tool for Easy Cash Management

-The physical form of currency such as bank-note and coins are known as money or cash.
+The physical form of currency, such as banknotes and coins, is known as money or cash.
 Generally, the possession of money can transfer one to another, known as negotiable in the business world.
-In another word, cash can be described as a medium of transaction which is negotiable and have value to pay the worth of products, goods or services.
-It used as a reserve for payments for individuals or any organizations.
+In another word, cash can be described as a medium of transaction which is negotiable and has value to pay the worth of products, goods, or services.
+It is used as a reserve for payments for individuals or any organization.

-In finance and bookkeeping, the word cash refers to current assets including currency or something equivalents to currency that can be accessed straight away or near-future.
-These items include cheques, money orders, bank draft, pay-order, travelers’ cheque and others.
+In finance and bookkeeping, the word cash refers to current assets including currency or something equivalent to a currency that can be accessed straight away or in the near future.
+These items include cheques, money orders, bank draft, pay-order, travelers’ cheques, and others.
 So, in finance and accounting, “money or any other item which is commonly accepted to the bank for immediate deposit is called cash.”

-Generally a financial company involves in two type transactions, transactions on credit and transaction in cash.
-A transaction which is made on credit is not included in cash book.
+Generally, a financial company involves in two types of transactions, transactions on credit and transactions in cash.
+A transaction that is made on credit is not included in the cash book.
 It is one type of journal that contains all cash inflow and outflow, including deposits and withdrawals from banks.
 Entries in the cash book are written in chronological order by the date and then posted in the general ledger.
 It needs to reconcile with the bank statements periodically as an internal method of auditing.

-Usually a larger firm maintains the cash book into two parts.
-It maintains the first part with the cash disbursement journals which includes all cash payments, like accounts payable, operating expenses and other expenses.
-On the second part, it keeps the cash receipts journal like accounts receivable and cash sales.
+Usually, a larger firm maintains the cash book into two parts.
+It maintains the first part with the cash disbursement journals which includes all cash payments, like accounts payable, operating expenses, and other expenses.
+The second part keeps the cash receipts journal like accounts receivable and cash sales.

-There are three types of cash book with two sides.
+There are three types of cash books with two sides.
 Those are called the debit side and the credit side.

-Debit side is used to record any cash received or in another word all cash inflows within the business.
-It is also used to record cheques received by the firm and recorded on the debit side on the bank column.
+The Debit side is used to record any cash received or in other words all cash inflows within the business.
+It is also used to record cheques received by the firm and recorded on the debit side of the bank column.

-Credit side is used to record cash and cheques paid by the business.
+The credit side is used to record cash and cheques paid by the business.
 In another word, it recorded all cash outflows for the business.
-However if any company use cheque for it’s payment then it will be recorded in the Bank column on the credit side of the cash book.
+However, if any company uses a cheque for its payment then it will be recorded in the Bank column on the credit side of the cash book.